-Reporting:
+Reporting

-Section 10 of the NDM Algorithms booklet customarily contains a comparison of the proposed EUC Peak Load Factors with the corresponding EUC Peak Load Factors that applied in the previous gas year (in this instance 2020/21 for 01BND and 2019/20 for all other EUCs).
+Section 10 of the NDM Algorithms booklet customarily contains a comparison of the proposed EUC Peak Load Factors with the corresponding EUC Peak Load Factors that applied in the previous gas year (in this instance 2020/21 for all EUCs, as values are recalculated every year even if the underlying models haven't changed).
 The same approach will be adopted in the 2022 NDM Algorithms booklet.